Beephid/ttrpg/docs/dnd/dnd-intro.md

       The definition of roleplay that works best in this setting is making choices that your character would make, with the knowledge, history, and expertise they have (rather than choices you would make or think are best).

-## And a few expectations 🤝🧾
+## <span style="color:orange">And a few expectations 🤝🧾</span>

-1. Ask all of the questions.
-I’m learning, too. 🙋‍♂️❓
+1. 🙋‍♂️❓Ask all of the questions.
+I’m learning, too.

 2. Combat happens in turns - it is the slowest part of the game.
 It will be especially slow at first as folks learn how to use their character sheet and what to roll.
-> You are welcome to tune out mentally/physically when it’s not your turn.
+      - You are welcome to tune out mentally/physically when it’s not your turn.
 HOWEVER, make sure you know what you want to do when your turn comes.
 Use other people’s turns to plan.
 Look over your character sheet.
 Learn your abilities.
-This significantly speeds up combat! ⚔️💨
+This significantly speeds up combat!

 3. Metagaming: Ideally, you are your character and only know what your character knows.
-> We are likely to use published adventures - please don’t spoil anything for yourself!
+      - We are likely to use published adventures - please don’t spoil anything for yourself!
 There’s also a good chance I’ve changed the details or outcomes and things may not go as you read.

 4. Min-Maxing
-> Choose the character traits and abilities that you want to play.
+      - Choose the character traits and abilities that you want to play.
 Don’t worry too much if your character is not “optimal”.
 If you have any concerns about your character’s strength - let me know!
 Try to have some non-combat abilities and skills to spice up the other 80% of the game.
-D&D is a very balanced game, and you can get away with basically anything within reason. 🤝📜🎲
+D&D is a very balanced game, and you can get away with basically anything within reason.